Order Management Concept Guide

 - Duplicating shopping lists

-- Moving all or selected items to a new or existing shopping list using the Shopping List Items Copy extension.
+- Moving all or selected items to a new or existing shopping list using mass actions.

 With OroCommerce, online merchants do not need to choose between guest checkouts and customer accounts.
 You can enable both to ensure a quality shopping experience.
 Enabling guest shopping lists for the storefront, you do not disrupt the checkout process, which is especially important for first-time customers.
 Unlike registered customers, guest users are only limited to one shopping list, but it should be enough for occasional buyers.
 It is also a good incentive for a guest user to register an account with an OroCommerce webstore to get access to their customer account and multiple shopping lists.